ucb-bar/fpga-zynq/README.md

 3) <a name="fromscratch"></a> Building from Scratch
 -----------------------
 This section describes how to build the entire project from scratch.
 Most likely, you will not need to perform all of these steps, however we keep them here for reference.
-Various other sections of this readme may selectively refer to these sections.
+Various other sections of this README may selectively refer to these sections.
 This section assumes that you've just pulled this repository and have sourced the settings file for Vivado 2014.2.

 For ease of exposition, we will be describing all of the commands assuming that we are working with the `zybo`.
 Replacing references to the `zybo` with `zedboard` or `zc706` will allow you to use these instructions for those boards.